k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 ## Affinity Overview
-The term Nodes Affinity, refers to the ability of Fabric to initiate node that sends and allocates a job or a batch process to a specific handling node in a Fabric Cluster.
-Nodes Affinity is particularily useful when specific nodes are reserved for specific tasks or need to be dedicated for executions that are time-consuming or require heavy processing.
+The term Nodes Affinity refers to the ability of Fabric to initiate a node that sends and allocates a Job or a batch process to a specific handling node in a Fabric cluster.
+This is particularly useful when specific nodes are reserved for specific tasks or need to be dedicated for processes that are time-consuming or require heavy-handling.

-The ability to allocate specific node to handle specific types of jobs can have a positive impact on the overall cluster's performance and Quality of Service.
+The ability to allocate specific nodes to handle specific types of jobs can have a positive impact on the overall cluster's performance and Quality of Service.
 For example, large sync processes can be executed by a specific node while CDC or Cross-instance searches are handled by another process.